Spaghetti Aglio e Olio

 - Heat remaining 4 tablespoons olive oil in the skillet.
 Add garlic and red pepper flakes, and cook, stirring frequently, until garlic is golden, about 2-3 minutes.

-- Add pasta, 3/4 cup Parmesan and 1/2 cup reserved pasta water.
-Cook, stirring constantly, and add remaining water as needed, 1 tablespoon at a time, until cheese has melted and desired consistency is reached.
+- Increase the heat to medium high heat.
+Cook, stirring constantly, and add remaining pasta water as needed, 1 tablespoon at a time, until the cheese has melted and the desired consistency is reached.

 - Serve immediately with breadcrumbs, garnished with remaining Parmesan and parsley, if desired.